sunyu0410/GDP-HMM_AAPMChallenge/README.md

 ## Announcements and News

 :warning: **Attention!** The maximum allowed inference time for the deep learning module (excluding data preprocessing) is 3 seconds on a GPU with up to 24 GB of memory.
 To align with the challenge's objectives, participants must develop **a generalizable model** rather than creating separate models tailored to specific contexts.
 See detail explanation in [get_started_and_train.ipynb](get_started_and_train.ipynb) notebook.

+:rocket: [01/21/2025] Input data of <a href="https://huggingface.co/datasets/Jungle15/GDP-HMM_Challenge" _target='blank'>validation set</a> are released; rings structures of original train data is updated to match the validation set (the previous version mask ring structures are filled).

+ :rocket: [01/21/2025] <a href="https://huggingface.co/datasets/Jungle15/Radiotherapy_HaN_Lung_AIRTP" _target='blank'>DICOMs</a> of the data are released (not necessary for this challenge, but helpful for other research topics in radiotherapy).

 :rocket: [01/2025] Sanity check submission is open in challenge platform.
 See tutorial at [evaluation.ipynb](evaluation.ipynb) and Forum.